dcunited001/dcunited001.github.io/_posts/2016-06-17-divergents-and-directional-antennae-2-measurement-and-inference.md

 chemical changes, which can take a lot of time or be nearly impossible.
 And it can't even get into a neuron (or affect the surface ion channels & receptors of a neuron) until it does.
-This is why strong acids and bases are incredibly dangerous -- JESUS CHRIST CUTTING COCAINE WITH BAKING SODA IS EVIL.
+This is why strong acids and bases are incredibly dangerous -- *JESUS CHRIST CUTTING COCAINE WITH BAKING SODA IS EVIL*.
 Strong acids and bases could damage the blood brain barrier and cause hellacious damage.
 I dont' know enough of the structure of the endothelial cells in the blood brain barrier to know if it's a significant problem.